AsserElfeki/Instant_Book_exchange/Boookz-Nuxt/README.md

 ### to run the backend server
+cd to the root directory of the whole project, then:
 - pipenv install --python 3.10 (or 3.8)
 - *if it was successfull: *
 - pipenv shell